-Supreme Court begins new term, still shorthanded
+U.S. Supreme Court begins new term, still shorthanded

 The next president could be called upon to fill even more vacancies.
 Three justices are 78 or older: liberal Ruth Bader Ginsburg (83), conservative Anthony Kennedy (80) and liberal Stephen Breyer (78).

-Ginsburg, named by Democratic President Bill Clinton in 1993, indicated in a radio interview aired on Monday she is in no rush to step down.
+Ginsburg, a justice since 1993 who publicly criticized Trump in July, indicated in a radio interview she is in no rush to step down.

 "I will retire when it's time," Ginsburg told National Public Radio.
 "And when is it time?
 When I can't do the job full-steam."